ssannejohansson/MP3-bark-and-brush/README.md

 ### Typography

-- [Marige Thin Font](https://www.fontspace.com/marige-thin-font-f148657)was used for the primary headers and titles.
+- [Marige Thin Font](https://www.fontspace.com/marige-thin-font-f148657) was used for the primary headers and titles.
 - [Mulish](https://fonts.google.com/specimen/Mulish?query=mulisht) was used for all other secondary text.
 - [Font Awesome](https://fontawesome.com) icons were used throughout the site, such as the social media icons in the footer and icons in buttons on booking pages.